turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 If something our user does should change the look of the page, then it probably needs to change our Data Model as well.

 Notice those 'Lick' buttons?
-They all have _data-id attributes_ on them which match the id of the fruit above.
+They all have _id attributes_ on them which match the id of the fruit above.
 We could use them in conjuction with an event listener to make our fruit rotten!